andreArtelt/ceml/docs/index.rst

 Counterfactuals for Explaining Machine Learning models - ceml
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ceml is a Python toolbox for computing counterfactuals.
-Counterfactuals can be use to explain the predictions of machine learing models.
+Counterfactuals can be used to explain the predictions of machine learing models.

 It supports many common machine learning frameworks: